Poekhavshiy/KillAPI-connect-plus/README.md

 ## Gunhead Discord Bot Integration

-KillAPI Connect Plus works alongside the Gunhead Discord Bot, a custom bot for the Gunhead community.
+KillAPI Connect Plus works alongside the Gunhead Discord Bot.
 The bot processes and displays Star Citizen event logs in Discord.
 **To use the bot:**
  [Install the bot from the Discord App Store](https://discord.com/discovery/applications/1330870778891206707).